Last updated: 28 January 2004

 StrArray_copy(x, sp1); // Copy contents of sp1 into x

-The return type of operator[]
+The return type of operator[] is incorrect.
+The operators

 return a reference to the element type of the sequence (not the sequence

 type itself).
-Assuming an element type TE
+Assuming an element type TE, the correct

 declarations are:

-TE & operator[](CORBA::ULong); // For sequences const TE & operator[](CORBA::ULong) const; // For sequences
+const TE & operator[](CORBA::ULong) const; // For sequences

-The first sentence of the section Additional T_var
+The first sentence of the section Additional T_var Member Functions for Fixed-Length Types should read:

-, the IDL compiler generates the following:
+For aT_varfor a fixed-length structure or union of typeT, the IDL compiler generates the following:

-The return type T &
+The return type T & of the T_var assignment

 operator is incorrect.
 The correct signature is: